Glycogen storage disease type V

 Glycogen storage disease type V (GSD5, GSD-V), also known as McArdle's disease, is a metabolic disorder, one of the metabolic myopathies, more specifically a muscle glycogen storage disease, caused by a deficiency of myophosphorylase.
-Its incidence is reported as one in 100,000,roughly the same as glycogen storage disease type I.
+Its incidence is reported as one in 100,000, roughly the same as glycogen storage disease type I.

-The disease was first reported in 1951 by Dr. Brian McArdle of Guy's Hospital, London.
+The disease was first reported in 1951 by British physician Brian McArdle of Guy's Hospital, London.